CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T001-SBS.md

 When you already used the Azure Boards integration, you need to manually link the GitHub repository and the Azure DevOps Project.

-1. In your GitHub Repository, navigate to your profile and choose [Settings].
-In the Settings page, navigate to the [Applications] tab and choose the [Configure] Button for the Azure Boards application.
+1. Navigate back to your GitHub Repository, then go to your profile and choose [Settings].
+In the Settings page, navigate to the [Applications] tab on the left and choose the [Configure] Button for the Azure Boards application.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-11-42-34.png)

-2. In the [Repository Access] section, choose your repository and hit Save
+2. In the [Repository Access] section, choose your repository and hit Save.
+If it's already saved, you can skip to Test Integration Section.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-11-43-21.png)